 In top-butt measurement, the log volume is determined using two diameter measurements, one from the butt end and one from the top end.
 This type of top-butt measurement is used for pine and spruce assortments suitable for sawing, and is expressed in m3sub.
+In this context, larch is treated as pine and contorta is treated as spruce.
 The measurement is based on the diameter 130 cm from the butt on butt-log types, and 10 cm from the butt on other log types, and the diameter 10 cm from the top and log length in the volume calculations.
 The diameter values are corrected for any bulging as described in Section 2.2.2.

-The measurement method has different functions for tree species (pine and spruce) and log type, and is adapted for assortments suitable for sawing.
+The measurement method has different functions for tree species (pine and spruce) and log type, and is intended for assortments suitable for sawing.
+The maximum permitted log length is 750 cm.